 NCWIT Extension Services for Undergraduate Programs provides customized consultation and resources to undergraduate computing departments for implementing systemic change to increase enrollment and retention of women in Computer and Information Sciences.

-With a $1,500,000 Global Impact Award, NCWIT is expanding the reach of strategic recruitment and retention consulting services to a total of more than 80 departments.
+With a $1,500,000 grant, NCWIT is expanding the reach of strategic recruitment and retention consulting services to a total of more than 80 departments.
 It will additionally create and promote a recognition program to celebrate and reward past and present departments for excellence in recruiting and retaining women in computing education.